 This Web Services tutorial explained the architecture, components, and types of Web Services.

-We also learned about differences between SOAP and REST services, along with other important concepts and terminologies related to Web Services.
+We also learned about the differences between SOAP and REST services, along with other important concepts and terminologies related to Web Services.

 We hope that this tutorial helped you understand Web Services!!